risk-first/website/introduction/All-Risk-Management.md

 Consider _coding a feature_ (as we did in the earlier [Development Process](Development-Process) section).
 We saw here how the whole process of coding was an exercise in learning what we didn't know about the world, uncovering problems and improving our [Internal Model](Internal-Model).
 That is, flushing out the [Attendant Risk](Attendant-Risk) of the [Goal In Mind](Goal-In-Mind).

 And, as we saw in the [Introduction](Introduction), even something _mundane_ like the Dinner Party had risks.

-### Every Issue is Also a Risk
+### An Issue is Just A Type of Risk

 - Because issues need to be solved...
 - And solving an issue is an action...
-- Which is also a risk.
+- Which, as we just saw also carry risk.

+One retort to this might be to say:  an issue is a problem I have now, whereas a risk is a problem that _might_ occur.
+I am going to try and _break_ that mindset in the coming pages, but I'll just start with this:

+- Do you know _exactly_ how much damage this issue will do?
+- Can you be sure that the issue might not somehow go away?

+_Issues_ then, just seem more "definite" and "now" than _risks_, right?
+This classification is arbitrary:  they're all just part of the same spectrum, so stop agonising over which column to put them in.

 ### Every Decision is a Risk.